GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

        both the DAM and IC configuration files.
 This component is for demoing a system, but it allows anyone to act as an administrator and is not appropriate for production use.
-    *  Lock down or disable "icdemo" and "damdemo" to not expose the `client_secret` to others who could use it to gain unwanted access to your systems.
+    *  Lock down or disable "icdemo" and "damdemo" to prevent exposing the `client_secret` to others who could use it to gain unwanted access to your systems.
     *  See `deploy.bash -h` for options on how to not build and deploy unneeded